iamdudeman/sola-game-engine/README.md

 # Branch WIP
 * Game Gui Stuff
-  * Cleanup SimpleButton from GuiExample into a ButtonGuiElement class instead
   * Add a TextGuiElement maybe?
     * should handle wrapping based on max width maybe?